cs-flytbase/flyt-ideas/docs/pages/home/ui.md

 # Home Page UI Documentation

 ## Overview
-The home page serves as the landing page for the "Reddit at Home" platform, featuring a modern and clean UI with a gradient background.
+The home page serves as the landing page for the "FlytIdeas" platform, featuring a modern and clean UI with a gradient background.

 ## UI Components